eychen2/MovieTheaterSeating/README.md

 Run the code with test input files given.
 You should be able to run each one by doing main [tests\test[testnumber].txt] given you are in the correct directory as your executable as outlined above

 Each time, use the command diff -w OptimalSeatings.txt tests\test[test#]solution.txt.
 EX: After running it for test1.txt, run diff -w OptimalSeatings.txt tests\test1solution.txt
-It will output the difference if there is any difference and will output nothing if there is no differences.
+It will output the difference if there is any difference and will output nothing if there are no differences.